How HubSpot speeds up AI video creation | HeyGen

 This accessibility empowered more people at HubSpot to create professional content without relying heavily on production teams.
 It also enabled experiments that were previously out of reach, such as pairing blog posts with instantly generated videos.

-“One of the things we’d always wanted to do was create videos to go with each blog article we have,” Nelson said.
+“One of the things we always wanted to do was create videos to pair with each blog article we have,” Nelson said.
 “Now, we just drop in the URL and in a matter of minutes, you can create a script and have the first layer ready to be sent out to the editor.”

-Anyone can now accomplish what once required specialised teams and long coordination cycles.
+Anyone can now accomplish what once required specialized teams and long co-ordination cycles.

 HeyGen also gave HubSpot the flexibility to modify videos after they had already been shot.